What Is a "Notice to Perform" and When Can It Be Used?

 SHARE

 Real estate contracts are full of contingencies to protect both buyer and seller.
-What happens if your buyer doesn’t like those contingencies as they should?
+What happens if your buyer doesn’t like those contingencies?
 As with everything else, there is a proper process to canceling a contract.
 Read on to learn about the Notice to Perform.

 What Is a